Yardymly, IAB

 The iron has not been well-studied, but cohenite-rich coarse octahedrites like this are almost always IAB-mg.

-This specimen has never been cleaned, and it looks like someone used a stick to pry compacted dirt out of the thumb-prints.
+This specimen has never been washed or cleaned: it looks like someone used a stick to pry compacted dirt out of the thumb-prints.

 5.9 kg